 - Improving the operational environment of family offices: Regular reviewing of applicable regulations and policies to ensure that it remains relevant to family offices.

 - Offers the best professionals: The FODT provides a ready pool of professionals through training, while the MAS and Institute of Banking and Finance (IBF) developed the Family Office Management Professional Skills Maps, the Family Office Advisor Skills Maps and the Family Office Executive Skills Map to enhance the skills of professionals and advisors.
-These skill maps provide family offices with the skills and competencies that family office professionals should have.

 - Builds a strong family office community: Facilitating experience sharing and co-investment opportunities is key to building a strong community according to the FODT.
-With a strong community, family offices would also be able to allocate resources to causes, such as ESG, philanthropy, and enterprise financing to gain desired outcomes.

 Prospering life quality